Snap Out of the Hypnotic Spell of Your Childhood Authorities

 What associations with those memories of childhood are making us "stay put" while we would rather go and "conquer the world"?
 What's keeping us from breaking loose and using the best of our potential?
 Is there a way to de-hypnotize ourselves from that inner phantom of authority and reclaim our personal sovereignty?

 Remember The Beatles' Song "All You Need Is Love"?

-The crux of the issue never gets really addressed - and it's all about an emotional starvation for love.
-Over all those young years we got conditioned to accept as true all that criticism, unconsciously cursing ourselves for our being "obviously so bad" that we don't deserve love of those on whom our very survival depended.
+The crux of the issue never gets really addressed---and it's all about an emotional starvation for love.
+Over all those young years we got conditioned to accept as true all that criticism, unconsciously cursing ourselves for our being "obviously so bad" that we didn't deserve love of those on whom our very survival depended.

 The kind of love that our very cells are thriving on while providing the spark of life in us.
 What others give you, it can always be taken away from you, so you need to give yourself that love, not depending on anyone else.